Skip Top Navigation

 Your advisor can be any UHCL faculty or staff member that members of your group have made a connection with.
 This person will ideally feel connected to your organization mission and provide benefit by advising your group.

 If your organization is affiliated with a national chapter, you may work closely with a representative of the organization who provides advising-like services.
-A faculty or staff advisor is still recommended in this case to provide an on-campus contact.
+A faculty or staff advisor is still required in this case to provide an on-campus contact.

 Why do we need an advisor?